vikingjunior12/OneNoteBackupExporter/OneNoteHelper/README.md

 # OneNote Helper

-C# Konsolen-Programm zur Kommunikation mit OneNote Desktop über die COM-API.
+C# console program for communicating with OneNote Desktop via the COM API.

-## Voraussetzungen
+## Prerequisites

-- .NET 6.0 SDK oder höher
+- .NET 6.0 SDK or higher
-- OneNote Desktop 2016 (OneNote für Windows)
+- OneNote Desktop 2016 (OneNote for Windows)
-- Windows (x86 oder x64)
+- Windows (x86 or x64)

 ## Build